Richard-Haes-Ellis/Self-Balancing-Inverted-Pendulum/README.md

 # Self-Balancing-Inverted-Pendelum
-Modeling and simulation of an inverted pendulum that is self balanced with two reaction wheels Control is still not perfect, will be working on it soon.
+Modeling and simulation of an inverted pendulum that is self balanced with two reaction wheels.
+The control algorith is still not perfect but I will be working on it soon.

 #### Demo of dynamics: